TITLE 8 SOCIAL SERVICES

 (1) Voluntary registrants: Voluntary registrants are recipients of refugee cash assistance who are exempt from registration for training and employment services.
 When a voluntary registrant fails or refuses to participate in appropriate employability services, to carry out job search, or to accept an appropriate offer of employment, the state agency, may remove the individual from the registry for up to 90 days from the date of determination that such failure or refusal has occurred, but the individual's cash assistance may not be affected.

-(1) An individual is considered employable unless he or she is a minor dependent child.
+(1) An individual is considered employable unless they are a minor dependent child.
 A minor unmarried parent, acting as a head of household, is not considered to be a “dependent child,” and is subject to participation as an adult.

 (2) Inability to communicate in English does not exempt a refugee from registration for employment services, participation in employability service programs, carrying out job search, and acceptance of appropriate offers of employment.

-(1) Applicants: An applicant is not eligible if 30 consecutive calendar days immediately prior to the receipt of aid, he or she has voluntarily quit a job without good cause, refused to apply for, or accept an appropriate offer of employment, as determined by HSD.
+(1) Applicants: An applicant is not eligible if 30 consecutive calendar days immediately prior to the receipt of aid, they have voluntarily quit a job without good cause, refused to apply for, or accept an appropriate offer of employment, as determined by HCA.
 The dependent family of such an ineligible applicant may, however, remain eligible for RCA.

 (2) Recipients: An employable recipient must not have refused, without good cause, to go to a job interview which is arranged by the RSS provider or have, without good cause, voluntarily quit a job, or have refused to apply for or accept an appropriate offer of employment.

-(3) Job search: An employable recipient shall attend job interviews, register for employment and comply with the terms of his or her IEP.
+(3) Job search: An employable recipient shall attend job interviews, register for employment and comply with the terms of their IEP.
 Termination of employment, by a recipient, shall only be with good cause.
 Refusal by a recipient to fulfill the job search requirement, or termination of employment without good cause is noncompliance.

-(4) Good cause: Determination of good cause for noncompliance is made by the HSD case worker and is based on the following documented circumstances:
+(4) Good cause: Determination of good cause for noncompliance is made by the HCA case worker and is based on the following documented circumstances:

 (a) court required appearance or incarceration;